jrhoun/liferay-learn/docs/commerce/2.x/en/user-guide/catalog/configuring-product-visibility-by-site-using-channels.md

 1. Click _Save_.

-The product will be visible only in the selected Channels.
+The product will now be visible only in the selected Channels.

 ## Additional Information